cmohri/PurpleFrog/README.md

 ## Changes

-* Updated the methods in QQKachoo to include runtime efficiencies
+* Updated the methods in QQKachoo to include runtime efficiencies, as well as comments in the main method.
 * Added a toString() method in QQKachoo